 Bacon Cheeseburger Soup takes classic cheeseburger toppings like cheddar cheese, onions, tomato and lettuce and makes them into a hot, bowl of comfort food.

 I first had Cheeseburger Soup at a holiday party.
-To be honest, it didn’t sound too appetizing.
+To be honest, it didn’t sound too appetizing, but I’d has a cheeseburger salad before and loved it.
 There it sat in a slow cooker with a ladle.
 But I’ve never been one to turn my nose up without trying something, so I gave it a whirl.

 Magic happened.
 I was eating cheeseburgers with a spoon!
 The only thing that could take this cheeseburger soup up a notch was… drumroll please… BACON!
 Because, well, bacon makes everything better!

 I started my research on other Cheeseburger Soup recipes and was startled to find out that most of them use carrots and celery.
 Okay, I get it, those are basics for many soups, but never have I ever had carrots, nor celery on my classic, all-American cheeseburger.

 Mine boasts shredded lettuce, fresh tomatoes and relish with a twist of fresh pepper.

 All of these items are important, but the most important is the beef.
 Duh.
 No amount of condiments can make a crappy cheeseburger taste good.
 It all starts with the beef.

 A creamy soup full of flavorful ground beef and cheesy flavor- what’s not to love!

 - Easy soup – Some soups require simmering all day or tons of steps; this one is super quick and easy to make.